Beyond-jQuery/exercise/README.md

 # You don't need jQuery (for your grocery list)

-A comprehensive web exercise/application for "Beyond jQuery" readers that covers many of the concepts discussed in the book.
+A comprehensive web exercise/application for ["Beyond jQuery"][amazon] readers that covers many of the concepts discussed in the book.

 ## What is this and how does it work?